learn-co-curriculum/dsc-bayes-theorem/README.md

 $P(\text{Spam | Offer}) = \dfrac{.73 \cdot .20}{.226}$
 $P(\text{Spam | Offer}) = .6460$

 As you can see, while spam has a much higher occurrence of the word "offer", the prescence of the word alone does not provide strong confidence that the message is spam.
-To provide more statistical power, you will eventually extend Bayes' Theorem to multiple observations simultaneously using the relative probabilities of multiple words.
+To provide more statistical power, you will eventually extend Bayes' theorem to multiple observations simultaneously using the relative probabilities of multiple words.

 ## Summary

-In this lesson, you were introduced to Bayes' Theorem, and saw how it can be used to quanitify conditional probabilities.
+In this lesson, you were introduced to the Bayes' theorem, and saw how it can be used to quanitify conditional probabilities.
 With that, let's turn to some more simple examples for you to practice and deepen your understanding.